rocket111185/acme-backend-academy/README.md

-# osf-backend-academy
+# acme-backend-academy
-This is a solution project for the 2021 June OSF Internship Program
+This is a solution project for the 2021 June ACME Internship Program

 ## dotenv